-Chersonese Mill and all the supply base estates have implemented management systems for monitoring and control of best practice implementation.
+Diamond Jubilee Mill and all the supply base estates have implemented management systems for monitoring and implementing best practices.
 This includes a program of regular internal audits, visit by the zone General Manager, Agronomist and Planting Adviser.
 Visit reports are used as a monitoring tool and improvement made based on the findings and recommendations.